elenirotsides/Trivia-Bot/REPORT.md

 Overall, Discord bots are very flexible in what they can do mainly because the Discord API exposes a lot of the Discord functionality to developers; anything is possible!

-As for the limitations of what our bot’s functionality and features, Trivia Bot is currently capable of responding with 4 preset game modes and styles:
+As for the limitations of our bot’s functionality and features, Trivia Bot is currently capable of responding with 4 preset game modes and styles:

 -   True/False chill
 -   True/False competitive
 -   Multiple Choice chill
 -   Multiple Choice competitive

-These are the only 4 options available to users in terms of the type of gameplay they can engage in with our bot.
+These are the only 4 options available to users in terms of the type of gameplay they can engage in with our bot (details on these modes are explained in the Primary Feature section above).
 However, this is not the final version of our bot, so we have a list of ideas and optimizations we’d like to implement to make our bot even better.

 The ultimate goal for Trivia Bot is for it to be fully customizable and flexible in its gameplay options.
 The first step in doing this is to implement the ability to allow the user to select the time limit per question in a round of trivia.
 This will increase the accessibility of the game so that users that can’t read as fast as others will be able to play.
 Currently, the time limit per question is 10 seconds.
 Additionally, we’d like to allow the user to select how many questions they want in a round of trivia.
 The default is 10 questions, and that is what we currently have implemented.
 Next, we want to allow users to be able to select a question category; all questions in the given round will only fall under that question category.
 We’d also like to do the same thing for the difficulty level (easy, medium, or hard).
 All of these future features are fully in scope since the Open Trivia Database API we are using provides this data; we just have to dynamically pass in the query parameters when making the API call to request game questions.